office fitout in the boardroom

 Partition

-Wall that subdivides spaces within any storey of a building or room.
+A Plasterboard or glass wall that subdivides spaces within any storey of a building or room.

 Payment Schedule